MurageKabui/CL-QuickTranslate/README.md

   And as a frequent user it might be a bit more painful to keep changing them.*

-  To save time, QTranslate offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or just any other desired programming langauge.
+  To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or just any other desired programming langauge.

   ### Installation